Coronavirus and Child Vaccines

 Under-Vaccination During the Pandemic

-As of May 2020, MMR vaccines, which protect against measles, mumps and rubella, have decreased 71 percent.
+In Maryland alone, as of May 2020, MMR vaccines, which protect against measles, mumps and rubella, have decreased 71 percent.
 In March and April of 2020, 15,950 fewer children in Maryland received an MMR vaccine when compared to March and April 2019.

 According to the Centers of Disease Control and Prevention (CDC), under-vaccination is a problem nationwide and puts us at risk of the rise of a syndemic.